Mallory Swanson: 2023

 Swanson continued her strong form in early 2023, scoring three times in a pair of friendly games against New Zealand and another three times at the 2023 SheBelieves Cup.
 This meant she scored in five consecutive USWNT games, a personal best.

+On April 9, 2023, the United States Soccer Federation confirmed that during a USWNT friendly against Ireland on April 8, Swanson tore her left patella tendon.

+2024

+Following her recovery, Swanson returned to the USWNT for the 2024 SheBelieves Cup in April 2024.
+On June 1, scored a brace against South Korea in a friendly match in her home state of Colorado.

+On June 26, 2024, Swanson was selected to the 18-player roster for the 2024 Summer Olympics in France, marking her second Olympic tournament.
+In the group stage, she scored a brace in the 3–0 win against Zambia and added another goal against Germany.
+In what was her 100th international appearance, she scored the 57th-minute winning goal to defeat Brazil 1–0 in the Olympic final, earning a gold medal.

 Personal life

 Swanson is a Christian.
-In December 2017, she started dating MLB shortstop Dansby Swanson after meeting him through her brother-in-law and Swanson's former teammate Jace Peterson.
-The couple got engaged in December 2021 and married on December 10, 2022.
+In late 2017, she started dating Major League Baseball shortstop Dansby Swanson after meeting him through her brother-in-law and Swanson's former teammate Jace Peterson.
+The couple married on December 10, 2022.
 She began using her married name in 2023.

-In popular culture

-Media and Endorsements

-In May 2017, Nike announced it had signed a long-term partnership with Swanson, describing her as a "soccer phenom."
-She has since appeared in multiple promotions and advertisements with Nike, including the Dream With Us ad as part of the Just Do It campaign.

-In 2019 Swanson appeared in two promotions for Gatorade, one titled Bring the Heat which featured Lionel Messi and the other titled Every Day is Your Day which featured Mia Hamm.

-Swanson is part of the FIFA video game series, FIFA 21.
-She was selected as a next-generation ambassador in the video game.

-Ticker tape parade

-After winning the 2019 FIFA Women's World Cup, Swanson and the rest of the United States national team were honored in New York City with a ticker tape parade, each team member also receiving a key to the city.
+On May 7, 2025 the couple announced on Instagram that they were expecting their first child.